 Epoxy concrete sealers are the most versatile product for protecting concrete countertops.
 Epoxy provides a thick, extremely durable, glossy finish with either a clear coat or a variety of color options.

-The Advantages of Owning Concrete Sealer
+The Advantages of Using Concrete Sealer

-Plus, unsealed concrete can be subject to damage due to freezing, thawing, and salt exposure.
-Plus, it easily becomes host to moss and mold which can further weaken it.
+Plus, unsealed concrete can easily become host to moss and mold, which can further weaken it.
 Cracks, delamination, and other structural problems develop much more easily in unsealed concrete.
 Concrete sealer repels moisture that otherwise would lead to long-term damage.
 A sealed concrete driveway can last up to 30 percent longer than an unsealed driveway.

 Another benefit of applying concrete sealer is that it protects the colors and ornamental details of stamped, tinted, and exposed aggregate concrete.
 It resists the staining from chemicals, rust, petroleum products, and hard water that can affect unsealed concrete.
 It also is faster and easier to clean sealed concrete.